ART&CULTURE / 2020.10.30

 Sennai

-: It is a time when you often hear words that you do not understand well, such as "a new lifestyle", from above, but instead, express your intention that "new days" is something that you make yourself.
-I wanted to do it.
-Rather than "a new PARCO suitable for a new way of life," it is a message that "we PARCO thinks is the newness we think with you."
-The question is that social distancing and the use of online is not just the way of newness, but there should be more other things and let's think together.
+: It is a time when words that are not well understood, such as "a new lifestyle", are often heard from above, but instead, I expressed my intention that "new days" are something that we make ourselves.
+I wanted to do.
+It is not a new PARCO suitable for a new lifestyle, but rather a message that “we PARCO thinks about new things that we think about together with you.”
+The question is that social distance and the use of online are not the only way of newness, but there should be more, so let's think together.

-―In addition, Sachiko Ito (also working with Eiko Ishioka on the advertising visual for 1973 when Shibuya PARCO opened) is in charge of the costume design.
+―In addition, this advertisement was designed by Sachiko Ito (with Eiko Ishioka for the advertising visual for 1973 when Shibuya PARCO opened)

-Sennai: I think Mr. Ito is a special person for Mr. Parco.
-This time, I asked Mr. Ito to show the visual of the "egg" made by Kosugi-kun, and then to make the art with no restrictions.
-It's a request to design a figure of two people born from that "egg".
+Sennai: I think Mr. Ito is also special for Mr. Parco.
+This time, I asked Mr. Ito to show the visual of the "egg" created by Kosugi-kun, and then ask him to make the art completely without restrictions.
+I'm asking you to design two figures born from that "egg".

-Sennai: When directing photos and videos, I always think about how the performers can create a lively place, but Mr. Ito's costume has also become a starting point in that sense.
-When art director Tsuguya Inoue shoots a musician, he made a pure white slope and just said he stood there.
-Then the musicians are likely to fall on a steep slope, so it's natural movements, expressions, and something starts there.
-I think the same thing happened at the shooting site this time.
-They were dressed in mysterious costumes that they had never seen before, and gradually disappeared.
-It was a big thing that turned on that switch, and eventually brought out the appearance of the famous actor Sosuke Ikematsu dancing.
+Sennai: When directing photos and videos, I always think about how the performers can create a place to live, but Mr. Ito's costume also became the starting point in that sense.
+When art director Tsuguya Inoue shot a musician, he made a white slope and just stood there.
+Then the musician seems to fall on a steep slope, so something starts there, such as natural movements, facial expressions, etc. I think the same thing happened at the shooting site this time.
+The two, dressed in strange costumes that I had never seen, gradually became no longer the usual two.
+It was so big that it turned out to be the switch, and in the end, I brought out the appearance of the famous actor Sosuke Ikematsu dancing.
 I think there was a magic that could do that in that costume.

-――What did you feel when you saw the finished advertising visuals appearing in the world?
+――What did you feel when you saw the finished advertising visuals come out into the world?

-Kosugi: There were starting points in various places, and the process of establishing them in visuals and images while repeating transmission and feedback was very exciting and fun.
-As I personally get involved in the unit of team in the future, I wanted to value the ability to meet people with individuality and work together.
+Kosugi: There were starting points in various places, and the process of establishing itself in visuals and video while repeating transmission and feedback was very exciting and fun.
+As I personally become more involved in a team unit in the future, I wanted to meet people with individuality and be able to work together.

-Sennai: "Palco-Fashionable, cutting-edge."
-I think that kind of image is of course important.
-However, from this advertising visual, not only the strong thoughts of Mr. Ikematsu and Mr. Komai, but also the thoughts of the world of the corona disaster that everyone feels, are ooze out, and I think it became a very human-smell advertisement not just for the sense.
-I also felt the visual of "eggs" where no people were visible, but it was Parco but it was somewhat muddy.
+Sennai: "Parco- Fashionable, cutting-edge."
+I think that kind of image, of course, must be cherished.
+However, from this advertising visual, not only the strong feelings of Mr. Ikematsu and Mr. Komeai, but also the thoughts of the world of the coronavirus pandemic that everyone feels, are exuded, and I think it was a very human-smelling advertisement not just for taste.
+I felt it in the visual of "eggs" where no people were seen, but it was a parco but it was somewhat muddy.
 But I think it's very important now.

 Poster;